tgo99/Machine_learning/README.md

 # Basic Machine Learning Projects

 This repository contains a collection of **basic machine learning projects**, all written from scratch as part of my personal learning journey.
-These projects are based on exercises from the *Machine Learning with Python* course (Coursera, IBM), but were fully rewritten and expanded to reflect my own understanding and implementation.
+These projects are inspired by exercises from the *Machine Learning with Python* course (Coursera, IBM), but were completely rewritten and expanded to reflect my own understanding and implementation.

 Each project includes:
 - A fully commented Jupyter Notebook